View of Nuhweiler

 |Nuhweiler is a very small settlement in north central Saarland, Germany, located about 3 kilometers northeast of the village

 of Lockweiler.
 Principally devoted to farming, the settlement consists of 5 or 6 homes and farmsteads with surrounding farm fields and woodlands.
 Before the French Revolution

-the cottage of the Duke's Game Warden was also located in Nuhweiler, next to the Zehler farm.
+the cottage of the Count's Game Warden was also located in Nuhweiler, next to the Zehler farm.
 One of the Zehler ancestors served as Game Warden.

 Peter and Anna Maria Zehler occupied the farm house shown at the right, prior to leaving for America.
 The farm was apparently inherited by Anna Maria Klasen from her mother's side of the family.

 |The earliest evidence of the Zehler family is from the village of Lockweiler.
 Records from the Roman Catholic Church